-“Our HR data showed that social events at work make our employees happy – now we do more!”
+“Our daily data shows that social events at work make our employees happy – now we do more!”

-HR data: Our social events at work make employees happy– now we do more!
+Social events at work make employees happy – now we do more!

 Social events at work are common.
-What is less common is to check if they are effective or not as you try to boost morale at work.
+What is less common is to use data to check if they are effective or not as you try to boost morale at work.

 As I prepared to write about Quimica Passol where our data had spotted a nice work culture (one of many), I came across a job portal where the Chilean company had just put up a job advert.

 It surprised me that they labeled their working environment as a modest pleasant.